Grand Fleet (video game)

 Grand Fleet is a 1988 video game published by Simulations Canada.

 Gameplay

-Grand Fleet is a game in which players are echelon commanders onboard the flagships of their respective fleet – the British Home Fleet based at Scapa Flow in the Orkney islands, and the German Fleet, called the High Seas Fleet, based in Jade Bay and in the estuaries of the Weser and Elbe rivers.
+Grand Fleet is a game in which players command the flagships of their respective fleet, the British Home Fleet based at Scapa Flow, and the German Fleet based in Jade Bay.

 Reception

 Lt.
 H.E.
 Dille reviewed the game for Computer Gaming World, and stated that "Overall, this product is recommended for dedicated wargamers and enthusiasts of the historical period covered, but may prove too involved and time-consuming for "weekend warriors"."